alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 ![pow_spec_props_norms_reg_15]({{"assets/pow_spec_props_norms_reg_15.png" | absolute_url}})

-We can see that the spectral norms are  smaller than our previous attempt with $$15 \times 15$$ matrices above,  norm grows appears to stabilize, but performance appears similar.
+We can see that the spectral norms are smaller than our previous attempt with $$15 \times 15$$ matrices above, norm growth appears to stabilize, but performance appears similar.
 Just the gap between the top four features and the rest of the features became more pronounced - that's the effect of delicate regularization.
-Larger regularization coefficient may even drive some of the matrices towards zero, similarly to $$\ell_1$$ regularization in Lasso.
+A larger regularization coefficient may even drive some of the matrices towards zero, similarly to $$\ell_1$$ regularization in Lasso.

 Imposing such a regularizer with standard PyTorch optimizers, rather than a dedicated optimizer, may not be the optimal (pun intended!) thing to do, and some of you can probably think of better ways.
 But that's beside the point - the point is that we can, in principle, regularize the spectral norm to control the model's sensitivity to feature perturbations.
 And that is quite powerful.